 On June 25, 2020, the Company announced that Emblem and Aleafia Health entered into a settlement agreement (the "Settlement Agreement") with Aphria Inc. ("Aphria") to resolve their outstanding dispute in respect of the termination of the parties' wholesale cannabis supply agreement.
 Under the terms of the Settlement Agreement, Emblem received common shares of Aphria with an aggregate market value of \$10.0 million.
-During, and subsequent to the reporting period, the Company disposed of the Aphria shares, for cash proceeds of approximately \$11.5 million.
+During Q3 and Q4 2020 the Company disposed of the Aphria shares for cash proceeds of approximately \$11.5 million.